Are you looking for the best signup form examples online that you can use for inspiration?

 Mad Money Monster is a site dedicated to helping people get back on the right financial path.
 They made this fullscreen campaign to get more subscribers:

-What we love is how straightforward and simple the copy is.
-In just a few words, Mad Money Monster used this campaign to drastically grow their email list.
+What we love is how straightforward the copy is.
+In just a few words, Mad Money Monster used this campaign to grow its email list drastically.

 18. The Spinsterz